Stock Split Explained: Ratios, Reverse Splits, Impact

 A stock split is described by a ratio, such as 2-for-1 or 3-for-1, which tells you how the share count and price change.
 The ratio applies to both your shares and the price, in opposite directions.

 In a 2-for-1 split, every share you own becomes two shares, and the price per share halves.
 So 10 shares at $100 become 20 shares at $50, and your total holding is still worth $1,000.
 In a 3-for-1 split, one share becomes three at a third of the price.
 The company's market cap is unchanged, and so is the value of your position.
 The analogy often used is exchanging a $20 bill for two $10 bills: you have more pieces of paper, but the same amount of money.
 Nothing about the company's earnings, assets, or prospects changes in a split.
+What does change on your own statement is the cost per share, so if you tracked an average entry price before the split it is worth taking a minute to recalculate your average cost per share on the new share count.

 What is a reverse stock split?